 - Dr. Gary Davidson, The Davidson Group (Responsible for ward boundary re- alignment options and final recommendations)

-- Russell Mathew, Hemson Consulting Ltd. (Responsible for population projections)
+- Russell Mathew and Patrick Barbieri, Hemson Consulting Ltd. (Responsible for population projections)

 The City of Ottawa has seen a considerable spike in population since the last ward boundary review – particularly in Barrhaven (Ward 3), where there has been expanded development of residential communities.
 The population in other wards has also increased, notably in Gloucester-South Nepean (Ward 22) and Cumberland (Ward 19).
 Population projections indicate these areas will continue to grow.